Chirality-Induced Spin Filtering in Pseudo Jahn-Teller Molecules

-\paragraph{Concluding Remarks.} In this Letter, we have theoretically explored the mechanism of the spin-filtering effect of chiral molecules.
+In this paper, we have theoretically explored the mechanism of the spin-filtering effect of chiral molecules.
 For that purpose, we have constructed a model of the point-group $\mathrm{C}_3$ that consists of the electronic translational and rotational states, which are coupled with each other by the pseudo Jahn-Teller effect, or being mediated by the nuclear vibrational degrees of freedom.
-The time-reversal symmetry of the Hamiltonian makes it possible to possess, in combination with the SOC, the spin-momentum locking to filter the injected spin depending on the translational direction.
-Only when the injected spin state matches the lowest eigenstate of the same translational direction, the electron can selectively pass through the molecule with the ground state energy.
+The time-reversal symmetry of the Hamiltonian makes it possible to possess, in combination with SOC, spin-momentum locking to filter the injected spin depending on the translational direction.
+Only when the injected spin state matches the lowest eigenstate of the same translational direction can the electron selectively pass through the molecule with the ground-state energy.
 This also enables us to classify the molecular eigenstates by their AM quantum number.
-When the spinless system has the ground state with $j=0$, the SBD that determines the spin-filter efficiency is nearly independent of the SOC strength, and thus, makes it possible for the chiral molecule to act as the efficient spin-filter protected by the energy for AM quantization.
-Here we stress that $\delta'$ can be estimated at around $\SI{50}{\meV}$ which is about twice as large as room temperature energy and is therefore enough to explain $\SI{60}{\%}$ spin-polarization in the photoelectron spectroscopy.
-In the above estimate, as an example, we employed $\hbar\omega = \SI{0.34}{\eV}$ (ca. $\SI{2740}{\cm^{-1}}$) in Ref.~\cite{allen05Quantum} and maximum reduced $\delta'$ value of $0.16$ in Fig.~\ref{fig3} (a).
-The ground state with $j=0$ for the spinless systems is obtained when the translation-rotation coupling constant $V_\pm$ is sufficiently large compared to the rotational one $V_0$.
+When the spinless system has a ground state with $j=0$, the SBD that determines the spin-filter efficiency is nearly independent of the SOC strength, and this makes it possible for the chiral molecule to act as an efficient spin filter protected by the energy for AM quantization.
+Here we stress that $\delta'$ can be estimated at around $\SI{50}{\meV}$, which is about twice as large as room-temperature energy and is therefore enough to explain the $\SI{60}{\%}$ spin polarization in the photoelectron spectroscopy.
+In the above estimate, as an example, we employed $\hbar\omega = \SI{0.34}{\eV}$ ($\sim\SI{2740}{\cm^{-1}}$) in Ref.~\cite{allen05Quantum} and a maximum reduced $\delta'$ value of $0.16$ in Fig.~\ref{fig3}~(a).
+The ground state with $j=0$ for the spinless systems is obtained when the translation-rotation coupling constant $V_\pm$ is sufficiently large compared with the rotational one, $V_0$.
 In our future work, the relation between the model parameters and the molecular structure should be clarified together with the direct estimation of the spin-filtering efficiency for actual chiral molecules.
-Additionally, the mechanism of the spin-filtering proposed in this Letter is not the specific property of the point-group $\mathrm{C}_3$, and will be straightforwardly generalized to other point or space groups to which many chiral and/or gyrotropic materials belong.
+Additionally, the mechanism of the spin-filtering proposed in this paper is not the specific property of the point group $\mathrm{C}_3$ and needs to be straightforwardly generalized to other point or space groups to which many chiral and/or gyrotropic materials belong.